EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 KIDD (Kindergarten Innovative Design and Development) Team

-Where: Bend LaPine School District, nineteen elementary schools
+Where: Bend LaPine School District, fourteen (14) elementary schools and two (2) educational centers

 Student Populations: all